 Tomorrow matters, because about 80% of the elections in NYC are decided in the primaries.

 In the photo above right, Peter Vallone takes Melinda Katz to task for sending out mailers that attempt to demonize him with distorted visuals and labels.

 NYC Mayoral Candidates - Final Polls & Agendas & You Decide

 There are five major candidates running for Mayor on the Democratic side [de Blasio, Quinn, Weiner, Thompson & Liu] and two on the Republican side [Lhota & Catsimatidis].
 The most recent polls show DeBlasio well ahead of the pack, but he needs 40% of the vote to avoid having a runoff election later in the month.
 Thompson is the runner up and Quinn, once the leading candidate, is running a distant third.

-Quinn, sometimes referred to as Mayor Bloomberg's lapdog because of her 'dogged' support of his agenda, failed to obtain his endorsement after helping Bloomberg reverse a plebiscite on municipal office term limits [she's got to be feeling pretty used by now].
+Quinn, sometimes referred to as Mayor Bloomberg's lapdog because of her 'dogged' support of his agenda, failed to obtain his endorsement, even after helping Bloomberg reverse a plebiscite on municipal office term limits [she's got to be feeling pretty used].
 But both Quinn and Katz did win the endorsement of the Democratic Party hierachy and the monied support of NYC real estate developers.

 Runoffs Weaken Mayoral Candidates

 The last time we had an open NYC Mayoral election [meaning no incumbents] it resulted in a Democratic primary runoff.
 Fernando Ferrer won the primary with 279,000 votes [35.5%].
 Mark Green won enough votes [243,000 votes] to compete in a runoff.
 In the runoff Mark Green prevailed, and then went on to lose against Michael Bloomberg by 35,000 votes.
 A hotly contested Democratic primary runoff weakens the Democratic candidate shortly before the final election.